 Herbal Products-Complementary Herbal Feed Supplements

-Catherine is also qualified in Equine herbal medicine, using herbs and a holistic approach for over 27 years.
-We specialize in complementary herbal feed supplements that can help to sustain health and wellness in training and stressful situations.
+Catherine is also qualified in Equine herbal medicine, using herbs and a holistic approach for over 28 years.
+We specialise in complementary herbal feed supplements that can help to sustain health and wellness in training and stressful situations.
 To be used in conjunction with a well balanced diet and balanced nutrition.

 Achieving Optimum Performance is predominately our goal: